privacysandbox/protected-auction-services-docs/trusted_services_overview.md

 ### Entities with trust

-Cloud Platform as an entity is considered trusted in this model:
+The cloud platform as an entity is considered trusted in this model:

 *   Secure virtual machine backed by TEE hardware on which FLEDGE service will be hosted, is trusted.